KingFifer40/Portable-GM_BOT/README.md

 The bot joins the game group and announces itself.

 If you don't know your game group's ID, type `!listgroups` in the dev group and it will list all your groups with their IDs.
-To find it manually: open the group at [web.groupme.com](https://web.groupme.com) and copy the number from the URL.

 ### Subgroup / Topic mode